AdrianFSN/P_BE_Avanzado/README.md

 #### DELETE (JWT protected)

 Find first the ID of the ad you want to delete (from /api/adsNodepop, for example).
 Then use this method to remove it from the data base.
+Image and thumbnail will also be deleted.

 DELETE /api/delete/<\_id> (body)